ravendb/ravendb-nodejs-client/README.md

 ## Using object literals for entities

-In order to comfortably use object literals as entities set function getting collection name based on the content of the object - `store.conventions. findCollectionNameForObjectLiteral()`.
-This needs to be done *before* a `initialize()` call on `DocumentStore` instance.
+In order to comfortably use object literals as entities set function getting collection name based on the content of the object - `store.conventions.findCollectionNameForObjectLiteral()`.
+This needs to be done *before* an `initialize()` call on `DocumentStore` instance.
 If you fail to do so, your entites will land up in *@empty* collection having an *UUID* for an ID.

-For example here's a function using *collection* field to set collection name:
+E.g.
 ```javascript
 store.conventions.findCollectionNameForObjectLiteral = entity => entity["collection"];
 ```